Burt Shlubb: I cannot prescribe to such a narrow interpretation of the perimeters which you now invoke, Mr. Klump.Translation

-The best known interpreter of Runyonesque dialogue was character actor and TV producer Sheldon Leonard.
-His distinctive version of the overly literate gangster/thug kept him employed in movies, radio and television for nearly sixty years.
+- The best-known interpreter of Runyonesque dialogue was character actor and TV producer Sheldon Leonard.
+He actually spoke in a Runyonesque way in real life, but only his characters displayed Delusions of Eloquence.
+In real life, Leonard was NOT prone to misusing words — it is just that his impressive vocabulary and formal speech (which did not employ contractions) seemed at odds with his lower-class accent.
+Leonard's distinctive version of the overly literate gangster/thug kept him employed in movies, radio, and television for nearly sixty years.
 When not doing character parts, Leonard produced TV classics like The Dick Van Dyke Show, The Andy Griffith Show, and I Spy, often doing guest shots on his own shows.

-The In Living Color! sketch character, Oswald Bates, is an inmate who delivers self-educated political ramblings.
-The humor is based on his misuse of vocabulary words, and anatomical terms in particular.
+- The In Living Color! sketch character, Oswald Bates, is an inmate who delivers self-educated political ramblings.
+The humor is based on his misuse of vocabulary, and anatomical terms in particular.

 "First of all, we must internalize the flatulation of the matter, by transmitting the effervescent of the indonesian proximity, in order to further segregate the crux, of my venereal infection.
 Now, if I may retain my liquids here for one moment, I'd like to continue the redundance of my, quote-unquote, "intestinal tract", see, because to preclude on the issue of world domination would only circumvent... excuse me, circumsize the revelation that reflects the aphrodesiatic symptoms, which now perpetrates the gericurl's activation."